PrinciplesDotDev/principles/consistent-code-automatically-enforced.md

 ## Why

-* Code is read much more often than it is written, the more familiar the conventions the easier code reviews, visual parsing and code comprehension become.
+* Code is read much more often than it is written.
+The more familiar the conventions the less time is spent on code reviews, visual parsing and code comprehension.
 * Code conventions are learned quickly.
 Automatic enforcement exposes the developer repeatedly to the same errors making learning comfortable and at their own pace.
 * Less mistakes.
 Code errors are raised straight away.
 In some cases they are fixed automatically.
 * Constrains choices.
 More focus on engineering problems rather than distracted by inconsistent code or uncommon language features.